ILIAS-eLearning/ILIAS/docs/INSTALL.md

 In previous versions of ILIAS it might have been possible to access SCORM, Media Files and User Profile Images without beeing logged in by guessing the proper URL and no measures were taken by the admin to deny such access.

 Since ILIAS 5.1 a new WebAccessChecker (WAC) is implemented by default.
-To make use of WAC you need to enable ```mod_rewrite``` in you Apache configuration.
+To make use of WAC you MUST enable ```mod_rewrite``` in your Apache configuration.

 Please note that this will not work with Nginx as ```.htaccess```-files are not supported.
-Instead you can add the following to your Nginx configuration file (please note that Nginx isn't officially supported):
+Instead you MAY add the following to your Nginx configuration file (please note that running ILIAS with Nginx isn't officially supported):

 ```
 server {